In a Nutshell

 Help & Support

-Unlike most lenders, Veterans United offers 24/7 customer service.
+Unlike most lenders, Veterans United offers 24/7 customer service by phone.
 The reason for this is it allows troops deployed overseas to be able to get in touch whenever it suits them.
-Of course, anyone can use this service, even Veterans or service people not on active duty.
+Of course, anyone can use this service, even veterans or service people not on active duty.

 Veterans United does one thing, but it does it very well: VA loans.
 There are plenty of lenders and organizations out there dedicated to getting veterans into their dream home but few can claim to approach VA loans with quite the same dedication as Veterans United.
 If you qualify for a VA loan under the Department of Veterans Affairs eligibility requirements, then we highly recommend asking for a quote from Veterans United.